DeMa: Dual-Path Delay-Aware Mamba for Efficient Multivariate Time Series Analysis

 Transformer-based models, which adopt attention mechanisms to capture pairwise dependencies with a global receptive field, have become mainstream for MTS modeling~\cite{Informer, fedformer, wu2021autoformer, Pyraformer, PatchTST, Crossformer, liuitransformer}.
-Specifically, these methods typically tokenize time series into point-wise tokens~\cite{Informer, fedformer, wu2021autoformer, Pyraformer}, patch-wise tokens~\cite{PatchTST, Crossformer}, or series-wise tokens~\cite{liuitransformer}, and then apply attention to model temporal dependencies, variate dependencies, or both, as illustrated in Figure~\ref{fig:motivation}(a)(i-iv).
-Despite their remarkable performance, Transformer-based models face growing concerns regarding their \textbf{\textit{quadratic computational complexity}}~\cite{TSMixer,DLinear}, which results in substantial computational demands and memory overhead.
+These methods typically employ different tokenization strategies~\cite{jia2025principles, qu2025tokenrec, qu2025diffusion, zhou2025hd}, such as point-wise tokens~\cite{Informer, fedformer, wu2021autoformer, Pyraformer}, patch-wise tokens~\cite{PatchTST, Crossformer}, and series-wise tokens~\cite{liuitransformer}, and then apply attention to model temporal dependencies, variate dependencies, or both, as illustrated in Figure~\ref{fig:motivation}(a)(i-iv).
+Despite their remarkable performance, Transformer-based models face growing concerns about their \textbf{\textit{quadratic computational complexity}}~\cite{TSMixer, DLinear}, leading to substantial computational demands and memory overhead.
 Specifically, the cost of self-attention scales quadratically with the token length, as listed in Figure~\ref{fig:motivation}(b)(i–iv).
-For an MTS instance with $N$ variates, each represented by $L$ tokens embedded in $d$ dimensions, the complexity of fully self-attention models can reach unacceptably $\mathcal{O}(N^2L^2d)$~\cite{liutimer, woounified}.
-As both $N$ and $L$ grow, such quadratic scaling becomes a major bottleneck for long-term and large-scale MTS modeling, motivating the development of more computationally efficient architectures for lightweight MTS analysis.
+For an MTS instance with $N$ variates, each represented by $L$ tokens embedded in $D$ dimensions, the complexity of fully self-attention models can reach unacceptably $\mathcal{O}(N^2L^2D)$~\cite{liutimer, woounified}.
+As both $N$ and $L$ grow, quadratic scaling becomes a major bottleneck for long-term, large-scale MTS modeling, motivating the development of more computationally efficient architectures for MTS analysis.